-What is a broken nose?
+What is a broken nose (fractured nose)?

 Symptoms and Causes

-- You noticed bruising around your noses and eyes.
+- Bruising around your eyes and nose.

-- You have difficulty breathing through your nose.
+- Difficulty breathing through your nose.

 Diagnosis and Tests

 A healthcare provider will perform a physical examination.
 They’ll gently press around the bridge of your nose and look inside your nasal passages to check for obstructions.

 In most cases, imaging tests aren’t necessary.
 However, if your provider suspects additional facial trauma, they may recommend: